Updated: Dec 29, 2022

 The film, The Founder (2016), is an example that showed how bodystorming optimized the business process.
 When McDonald's discovered that the fast-food industry wasn't "fast enough” in 1960 and wanted to change it, the founder took his employees to a tennis court where he used chalk to map out the kitchen and asked them to "make" burgers until they found the fastest way.

-Bodystorming uses simple and inexpensive props to provide participants with the simulation.
+Bodystorming uses simple and inexpensive props to simulate scenarios.
 Role-playing allows participants to come up with solutions by understanding the users’ pain points and finding the core of the problem.
 For example, participants would experiment with different ways to hand coffee to guests who carry the luggage.
 Or use body language to mimic a website section designed to guide the visitor.

 The video below simulated the process of printing movie tickets at a cinema.
 Through bodystorming, team members played the roles of the customer and the ticket machine.